codophilic/Learn-ReactJS/About.md

 }
 ```

-- Here `useState` will be used to manage the state of the within the functional component `TextInput`.
+- Here `useState` will be used to manage the state of the `inputUser` within the functional component `TextInput`.

 ```
 export default function TextInput() {